Sex is no place to be dry.

 If you do, you'll generally find that genital sex is not pleasurable or comfortable for you.
 There's really nothing healthy a woman can do -- save only having sex when it's the last thing she wants, which is a pretty dreary suggestion -- to reduce her natural fluids, but that's really for the best.

-The vulva produces a lubrication of its own when women become aroused for a reason: because you need that lubrication in order for vaginal entry or other genital sex to both feel good and to prevent any injury to your genitals.
+The vulva produces a lubrication of its own when people with vaginas become aroused for a reason: because you need that lubrication in order for vaginal entry or other genital sex to both feel good and to prevent any injury to your genitals.
 Secondarily, for couples trying to reproduce, that lubrication and other discharges also help sperm to be most mobile.

 As well, if you're using condoms, lubrication is important to assure your condom doesn't break.
 In fact, even with your own lube, you may need to add some additional lube to ensure that (plus, putting a few drops inside the condom before your partner puts it on helps the condom to feel best for him, as well).
 On the safety issues, your vagina and vulva being well-lubricated is also an extra help in preventing the development of sexually transmitted infections, since abrasions or wounds that can happen from being dry and having sex are easy routes for an infection to get into your body.

 If you're worried that somehow there's something that isn't sexy about your lubrication, think again.
 Know how people who are attracted to men get excited when they see an erection?
-That's because that erection is often a signal that a guy is turned on: if we want him to be turned on by us or with us, we're likely to find that sexy.
-Vaginal lubrication, as well as labial and clitoral swelling, and the loosening of the vaginal canal, are signals of a woman being turned on.
+That's because that erection is often a signal that a person is turned on: if we want him to be turned on by us or with us, we're likely to find that sexy.
+Vaginal lubrication, as well as labial and clitoral swelling, and the loosening of the vaginal canal, are signals of a person with a vagina being turned on.
 If someone you're with doesn't find you being turned on to be sexy, then that someone probably shouldn't be with you in that way.

-Lastly, some folks figure that the reason they don't get enough sensation during intercourse can have something to do with women being "too wet."
+Lastly, some folks figure that the reason they don't get enough sensation during intercourse can have something to do with people with vaginas being "too wet."
 But ultimately, since your being dry is going to feel uninteresting at best, and painful at worst, that doesn't make much sense.
 For certain, with partners with smaller or thinner penises, you both might feel more sensation when you are less aroused and less wet.
 But there are better adjustments to be made there which still take your pleasure and health into account.
-Switching up positions where a partner with a smaller penis is basically rubbing one side of the vaginal walls is one way to go about it, as is understanding that vaginal intercourse alone isn't all that amazing for most women and many men.
+Switching up positions where a partner with a smaller penis is basically rubbing one side of the vaginal walls is one way to go about it, as is understanding that vaginal intercourse alone isn't all that amazing for most people with vaginas and many people with penises.
 If that activity isn't doing it for one or both of you, you can replace it with something else, add another activity during intercourse, or just do intercourse for a while then switch to another activity that does get you both off best.

 Take a look at the following links to get a better idea of how your sexual anatomy and sexual response cycle works, why lubrication is important, and why if you're attributing a lack of satisfaction with intercourse to lubrication, you're probably missing the mark: